python-geeks/Automation-scripts/flask_webapp_login_template/README.md

 ```
 pip install -r requirements.txt
 ```
 There are three different templates available for use.
-Set up the configurations in the `.env` file to decide the template, connection string for MongoDB and the secret key.<br>
+Set up the configurations in the `.env` file in the setup folder to decide the template, connection string for MongoDB and the secret key.<br>

 #### Run
 ```